ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 $ helm install docs onlyoffice/docs-shards --set ingress-nginx.enabled=false
 ```

-### 12. Caching configuration
+### 12. Request caching configuration

-By default ONLYOFFICE Docs-Shards use PVC with `nfs` storage class, that provide general caching for all ingress-nginx controller replicas.
+By default ONLYOFFICE Docs-Shards use PVC with `nfs` storage class, that provide general requests caching for all ingress-nginx controller replicas.

 It is also possible to use a local cache for each replica using emptyDir.
 You can deploy ONLYOFFICE Docs-Shards with local cache for each nginx replicas with following command: